 Prejudice 3: In Africa, everyone is poor

-A tricky bias, because, well, there is a lot of poverty in Africa.
+The stereotype that Africa is synonymous with poverty is a tricky one because, indeed, poverty is prevalent on the continent.
 However, it is dangerous to look at the continent and its people through this lens alone.
 First, some facts about poverty, provided from 2018 World Data Bank reports:

 - Sub-Saharan Africa is the only part of the world where poverty has actually increased rather than decreased.
 The number of people living in poverty (that is, with an income of less than $1.90 per day) has increased from 278 million in 1990 to 413 million in 2015.
 That said, Africa in general is also the fastest-growing continent in the world in terms of population size.

 - Based on GDP per capita, 27 of the 28 poorest countries in the world include names of countries from Sub-Saharan Africa: all with a poverty rate of at least 30%.
-Again, it is important to remember that much of the income in African countries is black.
+It’s essential to note that a significant portion of income in African countries is informal and not counted in GDP per capita.
 Think of everything sold in the local market, the moped cabs, the small roadside shops or the street food sizzling on the barbecues.
 These incomes are not counted in per capita GDP.

 But these facts are not the end of the matter.
 Looking at Sub-Saharan Africa in this one-dimensional way can do a lot of damage.
 It is therefore very important to think carefully about the following things:

 - People are not their poverty.
-‘Poor’ people may have a lower income, no school diploma or little access to food, but it is dangerous to identify people with this.
+While ‘poor’ people may have lower incomes, no formal education, or limited access to food, it is dangerous to identify people solely by these characteristics.
 They are all people, just like you and me or your neighbor or your elementary school teacher.
 Linking people inextricably to their poverty makes it easy to dehumanize, creating an unbridgeable distance and unjust inequality.
 It’s good to realize: the roles could just as easily have been reversed.

 - Poverty is a complex, vague and subjective concept.
 What does poverty and wealth actually mean and by whose yardstick is it measured?
 Among the traditional Masai ethnic groups in Kenya, the tribal chief is enormously wealthy because he has 40 cows.
 This is not data that the World Data Bank includes when they calculate GDP per capita.
 Also, low income does not have to directly equal happiness.
 Take, for example, a lady who lives with her husband and his second wife in a small hut, has her own cattle roaming around and grows her own vegetables.
 According to the books, she is poor, but who has the right to automatically label her as pathetic and unhappy by doing so?
 Through pity you deprive people of their dignity.
 Of course, we must also be careful not to romanticize poverty: especially from a position of privilege, we must be careful about statements such as, “In Africa they are happy with nothing, what an inspiration!”